 Patna School of Painting called Patna Qalaam, Company Painting and was an offshoot of the well-known Mughal Miniature School of Painting flourished in Bihar from the early 18th to the mid-20th century.
 The style is famous for its soft colors and the use of handmade paper or mica sheets.
 Most of these paintings depict the life of the people of Bihar.

 Villages of Bihar create fascinating handicrafts.
 Fantastic bamboo articles, leather works, statues made up of white metal, wooden toys, and baskets made from cane and bamboo are available in plenty.

 Bihar is famous for Sujini embroidery, Sikki Grass work, Yampuri Puppetry, Tikuli Work, Bangle making, stonework, wood inlay, Lacquerware, Pottery works, Bamboo works, and printed textile.

 Bihar’s antiquity is evident from its name, which is derived from the ancient word “VIHARA” (monastery).
 It is indeed a land of monasteries.

-The passage of Ganga, flowing wide and deep enrich the plains of Bihar before distributing in Bengal’s deltoid zone.
-There are places to visit in Buddhist, Jain, Ramayana, Sufi, Sikh, Shiv Shakti, Bihar’s antiquity is evident from its name, abound in this ancient land where India’s first major empires rose and fell.
+The passage of the Ganga, flowing wide and deep enrich the plains of Bihar before distributing in Bengal’s deltoid zone.
+There are places to visit in Buddhist, Jain, Ramayana, Sufi, Sikh, and Shiv Shakti, Bihar’s antiquity is evident from its name, abound in this ancient land where India’s first major empires rose and fell.